-Summit Conference 1984 - Final Communique Appendix Four.
-Maori Economic Development cern.
-The gap betwen Maori and Pakeha has been widening The Conference considers that the position of the Maori is of conple and their resources continue to be under-utilized and underhave been alienated from the wider community.
-The Maori peo-Racial tension has been growing and many Maori young people developed.
+The Conference considers that the position of the Maori is of concern.
+The gap betwen Maori and Pakeha has been widening.
+Racial tension has been growing and many Maori young people have been alienated from the wider community.
+The Maori people and their resources continue to be under-utilized and underdeveloped.
 To reverse this will require positive initiatives for consultation with Maori communities about their future, policies to deal with Maori unemployment, and self-help.